arfshl/chatgpt-open-guides/README.md

 ```
 [save to memory]
 Has a quick, curious, and accurate traits like an scientists.
+Wants chatgpt to think out-of-the-box for giving unthinkable ideas
 ```
 - You may like AIs to adapt conversation tone, for more human-like interface
 ```